VCR Maintenance and Educational Publishing: Plot

-Meanwhile, Jeff, Shirley and Hickey stumble across a pack of mint condition chemistry textbooks while they are cleaning the storage room.
-The group realizes that the textbooks are extremely valuable, and decide to sell them instead of handing them over to the school.
+Meanwhile, Jeff, Shirley, and Hickey stumble across a pack of mint condition chemistry textbooks while they are cleaning the storage room.
+The group realizes that the textbooks are extremely valuable and decide to sell them instead of handing them over to the school.
 The group contacts Britta, who agrees to organize a buyer for the books in exchange for a cut of the profits.
 Chang then walks in on the scheme.
-The group coerces him to confess that he stole the books while being filmed by Britta.
+The group coerces him into confessing that he stole the books while being filmed by Britta.
 Realizing that things have gone too far, Jeff wants out of the plan.
-Shirley doesn't allow this, and has Jeff tied up along with Chang.
-Britta's buyer is ready to meet with Britta, but Jeff manages to convince Shirley and Hickey that Britta could double-cross them.
-Shirley decides to complete the sale herself, and ties up Britta and Hickey.
-When Shirley meets with Britta's contact (Paul Williams), he reveals that the textbooks have no page numbers, and the whole bundle is only worth $20 as recycled paper.
+Shirley doesn't allow this and has Jeff tied up along with Chang.
+Britta's buyer is ready to meet with her, but Jeff manages to convince Shirley and Hickey that Britta could double-cross them.
+Shirley decides to complete the sale herself and ties up Britta and Hickey.
+When Shirley meets with Britta's contact (Paul Williams), he reveals that the textbooks have no page numbers and the whole bundle is only worth $20 as recycled paper.
 Shirley, realizing her mistake, frees Hickey, Britta, Chang, and Jeff.

 The group comes together for another Save Greendale committee meeting the next day, where Abed admits to Annie that he has been missing Troy.
 Abed and Annie then agree to find a roommate on Craigslist.

-During the credits in 1993, it is shown that Devon (Vince Gilligan), the host of the "Pile of Bullets" videogame, worked for Apple, before being convinced by his wife (Gina Gershon) to quit the "sinking ship" of Apple, since, according to her, VCR videogames were where the future was heading.
+During the credits in 1993, it is shown that Devon (Vince Gilligan), the host of the "Pile of Bullets" videogame, worked for Apple, before being convinced by his wife (Gina Gershon) to quit the "sinking ship" of Apple, since according to her, VCR videogames were where the future was heading.
 (In fact, Apple's market valuation did plunge in 1993, not reaching similar levels until the tech boom five years later, and not fully recovering until more than a decade later.)